readmeio/rendish/README.md

 This tool assumes that you use 2fa to log in; enable 2fa if you haven't yet.

+## Why

+I've created a new tool instead of extending [render-cli](https://github.com/render-oss/render-cli) because:

+- Their REST API lacks coverage of all their facilities.
+    - it does not cover environment groups or projects, for example
+- Their tool seems to be abandoned
+- I wanted to use node instead of deno

 ## Commands

 The commands that this tool supports are in flux, and there are usage notes at the root (`rendish --help`) for each subcommand (for example, `rendish services --help`).
 Use the help text to explore the tool.